Liberty Bell: Legacy and commemorations

 In addition to the replicas that are seen at Independence National Historical Park, early replicas of the Liberty Bell include the so-called Justice Bell or Women's Liberty Bell, commissioned in 1915 by suffragists to advocate for women's suffrage.
 This bell had the same legend as the Liberty Bell, with two added words, "establish justice", words taken from the Preamble to the Constitution of the United States.
 It also had the clapper chained to the bell so it could not sound, symbolizing the inability of women, lacking the vote, to influence political events.
 The Justice Bell toured extensively to publicize the cause.
 After the passage of the Nineteenth Amendment (granting women the vote), the Justice Bell was brought to the front of Independence Hall on August 26, 1920, to finally sound.
 It remained on a platform before Independence Hall for several months before city officials required that it be taken away, and today is at the Washington Memorial Chapel at Valley Forge.

 As part of the Liberty Bell Savings Bonds drive in 1950, 55 replicas of the Liberty Bell, including one each for the 48 states, one for the national capital of Washington, D.C., and one each for U.S. territories, were ordered by the U.S. Department of the Treasury and were cast in France by the Fonderie Paccard.
 The bells were to be displayed and rung on patriotic occasions.
-Today, many of the bells today are sited near state capitol buildings.
+Today, many of the bells are sited near state capitol buildings.
 Although Wisconsin's bell is now at its state capitol, initially it was sited on the grounds of the state's Girls Detention Center.
 Texas's bell is located inside the Academic Building on the campus of Texas A&M University in College Station.
 The Texas bell was presented to the university in appreciation of the service of the school's graduates.

 In 1950, too, an enlarged and slightly modified replica of the Liberty Bell, baptized Freedom Bell, was cast in England, brought to the United States, and toured the country as part of a "Crusade of Freedom".
 It was then shipped to Germany and installed in the tower of West Berlin's city hall.
 When Robert F. Kennedy visited the city in 1962, followed by his brother John F. Kennedy in June 1963, both drew a parallel between the Liberty Bell and the new Freedom Bell.